Jay Fisher - World Class Knifemaker

 Brass: Brass is an old standard for knife bolsters and guards, and is an alloy of copper and zinc.
 Some guys aren't even interested in a fitting that isn't brass.
 Brass resists decaying corrosion that would "rust" it away, and brass develops a passive patina that inhibits further corrosion.
 It polishes easily, it has an initial warm, inviting color, and it engraves easily.
 It solders easily, and brazes well, both advantageous on milled-through guards.
 It's good for knives made for people who have nickel allergies.

 Disadvantages: Brass tarnishes easily, is relatively soft and scratches easily.
 It is not as strong as other materials, and has a distinctive odor.
 Some of these limitations can be controlled by using naval brass, a more corrosion-resistant and tougher brass.
 Knives with brass bolsters simply require more maintenance, polishing, and waxing.
 Brass can also stain and darken leather sheaths, textiles, and some clothes, particularly in wet environments.
+In time, brass in contact with leather in even moderately humid environments will form a destructive, horrible green product of corrosion (copper carbonate or copper chloride) that will stain everything it touches and be very difficult to remove.

 Nickel Silver: Also called German Silver, this material is a type of white brass.
 Like brass, its base is copper, with zinc, and the addition of usually 18% nickel (it has no silver in it; the name refers to its color).
 It has a pleasant, warm silvery color with a hint of yellow, is more resistant to scratches than brass, and is corrosion resistant to atmospheric water and organic compounds.
 It is easily soldered for work on guards.
 It's relatively strong.
 It engraves well.